Indonesia's state utility plans to build 32 GW renewable energy capacity

 Indonesia hopes funds pledged under the Just Energy Transition (JETP) would help finance PLN's planned grid installation, senior cabinet minister Luhut Pandjaitan said at a separate event on Wednesday.

-U.S. Vice President Kamala Harris who its attending the ASEAN meetings this week is expected to discuss Indonesia's JETP with President Joko Widodo when they meet on Wednesday.
+U.S. Vice President Kamala Harris discussed Indonesia's JETP in a bilateral meeting with President Joko Widodo on Wednesday at ASEAN regional bloc meetings.

 The challenges and delays faced by Indonesia's JETP investment blueprint were among the top issues discussed at business forums held on the sideline of the summit.

-Fabby Tumiwa, executive director at energy think tank Institute for Essential Services Reform and who is part of JETP working group, said Indonesia needs to overhaul power tariffs policy to allow wider adoption of renewables.
+Fabby Tumiwa, executive director at think tank Institute for Essential Services Reform and part of JETP working group, said Indonesia needs to overhaul power tariffs policy to allow wider adoption of renewables.

+Meanwhile, the government has revised local content rules for solar panels to encourage more investment, official Rachmat Kaimuddin said.

+Indonesia had required 60% components of a solar panel to be made locally.
+This requirement has been pushed back to 2025, according to a government regulation made public this week.

 (Reporting by Fransiska Nangoy, Bernadette Christina and Stefanno Sulaiman; editing by Miral Fahmy)